-- a.
-Except as provided below, a student who becomes a victim of a violent criminal offense while in or on the grounds of the public elementary or secondary school that he or she attends must be offered the opportunity to transfer to a safe public school within the District, including a charter school. - b.
-In order for a student victim to be entitled to transfer to another school under these standards, the violent criminal offense first must be reported to law enforcement authorities by the student, the student's parent or guardian, or school officials. - c.
-A student victim (or his or her parent or guardian) may apply to the District to transfer to another school within thirty (30) calendar days after the incident is reported to school authorities. - 2.
-Procedural requirements if a student is a "victim of a violent criminal offense." - a.
-Within ten (10) calendar days of receiving notice of the violent criminal offense, the District administration shall notify the student victim that he or she has the right to transfer to a safe public elementary or secondary school within the District, including a public charter school. - b.
-The notification and offer to transfer shall state that no student is required to transfer to another school. - c.
-Upon receipt of an application to transfer, the District administration should transfer the student as soon as possible, and shall transfer the student within ten (10) calendar days after receiving the application. - d.
-A parent/guardian is not guranteed to be able to transfer their child to the school of his/her choice.
-However, when considering a student's request to transfer to another school, the District administration should take into account the particular needs of the student and the parent. - e.
-A charter school only has to accept a student who meets its admission criteria if space is available. - f.
-If there is not another safe school within the District to which students may transfer, the District administration is encouraged, but not required, to establish an agreement with a neighboring school district to accept the transfer of students.
+a.
+Except as provided below, a student who becomes a victim of a violent criminal offense while in or on the grounds of the public elementary or secondary school that he or she attends must be offered the opportunity to transfer to a safe public school within the District, including a charter school.

+b.
+In order for a student victim to be entitled to transfer to another school under these standards, the violent criminal offense first must be reported to law enforcement authorities by the student, the student's parent or guardian, or school officials.c.
+A student victim (or his or her parent or guardian) may apply to the District to transfer to another school within thirty (30) calendar days after the incident is reported to school authorities.

+2. Procedural requirements if a student is a "victim of a violent criminal offense."

+a.
+Within ten (10) calendar days of receiving notice of the violent criminal offense, the District administration shall notify the student victim that he or she has the right to transfer to a safe public elementary or secondary school within the District, including a public charter school.

+b.
+The notification and offer to transfer shall state that no student is required to transfer to another school.

+c.
+Upon receipt of an application to transfer, the District administration should transfer the student as soon as possible, and shall transfer the student within ten (10) calendar days after receiving the application.

+d.
+A parent/guardian is not guaranteed to be able to transfer their child to the school of his/her choice.
+However, when considering a student's request to transfer to another school, the District administration should take into account the particular needs of the student and the parent.

+e.
+A charter school only has to accept a student who meets its admission criteria if space is available.

+f.
+If there is not another safe school within the District to which students may transfer, the District administration is encour aged, but not required, to establish an agreement with a neighboring school district to accept the transfer of students.

 8. "Comprehensive support and improvement" or "targeted support and improvement" status.
-If the District receives notices from the Pennsylvania Department of Education that the District has been identified for "comprehensive support and improvement" or "targeted support or improvement," the District shall promptly notify the parents of every enrolled student in that identified school of all information required by 34 CFR §§200.19 - 200.31.
+ESSA requires every state to develop a plan to identify schools which need support and improvement.
+Pennsylvania's ESSA Consolidated State Plan utilizes the Future Ready PA Index to meet this federal requirement.
+The Future Ready PA Index is a school progress report generated by the Pennsylvania Department of Education that increases transparency around school and student group performance and provides Annual Meaningful Differentiation data which is used to identify schools for "comprehensive support and improvement" ("CSI") or "targeted support and improvement" ("TSI").
+If the District receives notices from the Pennsylvania Department of Education that any school in the District has been identified for "comprehensive support and improvement," CSI or TSI, the District shall promptly notify the parents of every enrolled student in that identified school of all information required by 34 CFR §§200.19 - 200.31.